Nicolás Petro: Money laundering scandal

-Later, the Attorney General's Office opened a disciplinary investigation against Nicolás for alleged money laundering.
-On July 29, 2023, Petro and Vásquez were arrested while being accused of money laundering and illegal enrichment.
-President Petro had invited the investigation into his son, which commenced in March 2023.
+Subsequently, the Office of the Attorney General of Colombia opened a disciplinary investigation against Nicolás for alleged money laundering.
+On July 29, 2023, Petro and Vásquez were arrested on charges of money laundering and illicit enrichment.
+President Gustavo Petro had requested the investigation of his son, which began in March 2023.
+On August 1, 2023, Petro pleaded not guilty to the charges. which commenced in March 2023.
+After agreeing to cooperate with investigators, he was released to house arrest that same week.
 On August 1, 2023, Petro pled not guilty to the charges.
-After agreeing to cooperate with investigators, he was released on house arrest the same week.